-Foreign nationals can be considered criminally inadmissible to Canada for having committed or having been convicted of an offence inside or outside of Canada that constitutes an offence under Canadian law.
-Individuals who are inadmissible to Canada may be denied entry to the country regardless of their purpose for entering Canada.
-In certain cases, this inadmissibility can be overcome via an application for a temporary resident permit, granted on a temporary basis in the case of an established and urgent need to travel to Canada.
+Foreign nationals can be considered criminally inadmissible to Canada for having been convicted of an offence inside or outside of Canada that constitutes an offence under Canadian law.
+Individuals who are inadmissible to Canada may be denied entry to the country regardless of the purpose of their trip.
+In certain cases, this inadmissibility can be overcome via an application for a temporary resident permit, which is granted on a discretionary basis where an urgent need to travel to Canada can be established.

-In some circumstances, individuals who are inadmissible to Canada may be eligible for rehabilitation, which overcomes criminal inadmissibility permanently for the specific offense that triggered inadmissibility.
+In some circumstances, individuals who are inadmissible to Canada may be eligible for criminal rehabilitation, which overcomes criminal inadmissibility permanently.